 If, however, you don’t have a following, or are just starting out with your social media presence, promoting your NFTs should go hand-in-hand with the creation of that presence.

-This is another point worth mentioning in this guide on how to create NFT art, too.
+This is, once again, a point worth emphasizing in this guide on how to create NFT art, too.
 You don’t really need to be an established artist in order to get into NFTs!
 While it surely does help with the promotion of your work, it’s not a necessity.
 You could find your initial footing in the crypto space, and branch out from here!

 More Than Just Speculation